benedettasantoro22/covid-19-evaluation-tool/code/INSTRUCTIONS.md

 ## General information

 You can navigate through tabs or with the menu on the top side of the window or with buttons.
-In each tab you fill find my institutional email address, but you can also contact me on my personal email visible on my GitHub profile.
+In each tab you will find my institutional email address, but you can also contact me on my personal email visible on the GitHub profile.

 ![tab-home](https://user-images.githubusercontent.com/118896358/205090452-814ae206-3fad-4fd6-b673-ffb715e1b92c.PNG)